What is a Glazier?

-In 2016, there was an estimated number of 50,100 jobs in the United States for Glazier.
+There were about 50,100 jobs for Glazier in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,200 new jobs for Glazier by 2026.
 The BLS estimates 6,500 yearly job openings in this field.

 The states with the most job growth for Glazier are Utah, Arizona, and Oregon.
 Watch out if you plan on working in Mississippi, Louisiana, or Connecticut.
 These states have the worst job growth for this type of profession.

 Average Glaziers Salary